Schools & Colleges

 In 1952, the College of General Studies pioneered an innovative team-teaching system with a two-year program in the liberal arts and sciences.
 During your freshman year, you and about 20 classmates will study the humanities, rhetoric, social sciences and natural sciences with a five-member faculty team.
 Together you’ll engage in cross-disciplinary courses like “Breaks with Tradition in Literature, Film & Art History.”

 The College of General Studies program has been specifically designed to satisfy the freshman and sophomore requirements for most BU programs, allowing you to complete your degree in one of our eight degree-granting schools and colleges during your junior and senior years.
+You’ll enter CGS through either the September Program or the January Boston-London Program.

 The CGS approach has many advantages: